Equality and Diversity

 We are committed to providing services that are accessible to everyone.
 We recognise that different people have different needs and we will always do whatever we can to make sure that these needs are met.

-Since 2011, we have been using the NHS Equality Delivery System to improve our services to patients, and the working lives of our staff.
+Since 2011, we have been using the EDS2 to improve our services to patients and the working experience of our staff.

 The documents below describe the trust’s performance on equality and diversity.

 The Equality Report 2015 helps us meet the specific duties of the Equality Act 2010 to publish information annually relating to employees who share a protected characteristic.

 EDS2 and Equality Objectives

 This document outlines the Trust’s Equality Objectives and priorities derived from the EDS2.